 What Determines the Amount of Force a Muscle Generates?

 The alignment of muscle fibers determines the force that a muscle can generate.
 Muscle alignment exists when muscles have a parallel, fusiform, triangular, multipennate, unipennate, or bipennate arrangement.
 Fiber arrangement is determined by genetics but can be altered with training.
-Muscles have the following arrangements:
+Muscles have the following formats:

 - Parallel arrangement happens when fibers are parallel to the long side of the muscle and stop at either end of the flat tendons.

 - Fusiform arrangement happens when fibers are parallel to the tendons, thus moving at incredible speeds without losing force.

 - Triangular arrangement fiber spreads over broad areas over the central tendon and looks like a triangle.

 - Unipennate muscle fibers align from one side to the other side of the tendon.